 Lack of Moderation

 Snapchat allows users to connect by “adding” friends to their list.
 You can add people you know as well as people you don’t know.
 Because it can be difficult for you, as a parent, to monitor the interactions your child has on Snapchat, you may not know who they are talking to.
 It is very easy for a child under the age of 18 to connect with older individuals, as there is no way for the application to be segmented by the age of the user.
 Because there is no way to moderate use, it can be difficult to figure out whether your child is interacting with older adults or people they should not be speaking to.
+In addition, parental control applications are challenged by the unique way that Snapchat operates.

 The Bottom Line